The Good Place Therapy PLLC logo The Good Place Therapy PLLC

 What happens at the first appointment?

-Intake paperwork is completed in the secure client portal beforehand, so the first session is just talking.
-We cover what brings you in, relevant history, what you're hoping for, and how the work will go.
-If you'd rather ask questions before committing, the free 15-minute consult is built for that.
+You complete intake paperwork in the secure client portal beforehand, so the first session is just talking.
+We cover what brings you in, relevant history, what you are hoping for, and how the work will go.
+If you would rather ask questions first, that is what the free 15-minute consult is for.

 What if I'm in crisis between sessions?

 Therapy is not a crisis service.
 If you are in immediate danger or thinking about harming yourself or someone else, call or text 988 (Suicide & Crisis Lifeline) or call 911.
-For non-emergent concerns between sessions, the client portal is the best way to reach me, and we'll address it together at our next appointment.
+For non-emergent concerns between sessions, the client portal is the best way to reach me, and we will address them together at our next appointment.

 What does it mean that you're an LPC-Associate?